aambrioso1/c_programs/Pamplona_Lectures/Week_13/class_13.2.md

 You can find the function ```delete_the_list``` here: [linked_list.c](https://github.com/aambrioso1/c_programs/blob/master/Pamplona_Lectures/Week_13/linked_list.c).

-Note the functions were are created all return the new first element of the list.
+Note the functions that were are created all return the new first element of the list.
 The allows us to update the first element of the list.

 In class a student asks an excellent question and Pamplona explains.
 (36:00)